 From 2019 to the end of 2021, I created and scaled our Support Engineering team at Finix.
 These were fun and trying times during the peak of the pandemic.
-I wrote this piece as a reflection and to memorialize my highlights and lessons learned.
+I wrote this piece to reflect on my time leading Support Engineering.

 It was a unique and privileged opportunity to hire, train, and mentor the different Support Engineers that joined Finix.
 I’m forever grateful for the team we built and all the hard work we accomplished.

 Support Engineering is different in every company, but a few things are usually consistent across companies:

 - Incident Response

 A support engineer usually spends their day looking at technical problems asked by customers or pre-emptively based on alarms.
 Questions can range from integration related to a specific question about a scenario that may require hours of research.